MillsProvosty/rales_api/README.md

 localhost:3000/api/v1/resources/find_all?field=value
 ```

 The available fields vary for each resource type.
-A comprehensive list of search fields can be found below, and all matches are `case insensitive`:
+A comprehensive list of search fields can be found below:

 Customers:
 - id